What will I study?

 This course is taught using a range of methods, including: lectures, seminars, and workshops, totalling around 14 hours per week where you will develop your understanding of today’s global businesses.
 You will also be expected to engage in independent study involving directed and self-directed learning, around 33 hours per week.

-Assessments for this course are based on a mix of assignments, presentations and group work.
+Assessments for this course are based on a mix of assignments, presentations, group work and exams.

 You’ll be taught by experienced lecturers and academics who use their industry experience to demonstrate how the theories you will learn translate in to real life situations.